 MOSH and MOAH testing of food and food contact materials – how to ensure safety and compliance?

-Published December 28, 2022 | Updated March 21, 2024
+Published December 28, 2022 | Updated November 1, 2024

-What are MOAH and MOSH?
+What are MOAH and MOSH, and what are the concerns?

-Mineral oil hydrocarbons (MOH) are chemical compounds derived mainly from crude oil, but also produced synthetically from coal, natural gas, and biomass.
-Falling under the umbrella of MOH, MOAH and mineral oil saturated hydrocarbons (MOSH) are specific types of hydrocarbon compounds that have been linked to detrimental health effects.
-In the case of MOAH, the concerns include an increased risk of cancer, while MOSH may accumulate in the body and ultimately cause damage to the liver, spleen, and lymph nodes.2
+Mineral oil hydrocarbons (MOH) are chemical compounds derived mainly from crude oil but also produced synthetically from coal, natural gas, and biomass.
+Falling under the umbrella of MOH, MOAH and MOSH are specific types of hydrocarbon compounds that have been linked to detrimental health effects.

 Interested in food contact material testing?
 Download our webinar slides to learn what tests are necessary for which type of materials.

-What are the EU regulations on MOAH?
+What are the EU regulations on MOAH and MOSH?

 • 0.5 mg/kg for dry foods with a low fat/oil content (≤ 4% fat/oil)